amodsamant/Twitter/README.md

 * [X] List anything else that you can get done to improve the app functionality!
 * [X] Icons are displayed according to the page that is selected in the home activity with toolbar title
+* [X] Followers and following counts are displayed in a readable format(in K, Millions,...)
 * [X] Added Drawler layout
 * [X] Added log off functionality in the app
 * [X] Profile view shows banner at the top, likes in a separate tab, shows if friend of autheticating user